AUBioInformatics22/MuscularDogstrophy/4_Variant_Call.md

 #### Statistical analysis

-An analysis and summary was done using USCS Genome Browser and IGV to isolate and preview SNPs of interest within the DMD gene.
-We will include an in depth summary of our data with comments on various quality aspects of our VCF files.
-We plan to use IGV to show examples of regions where a SNP is considered high quality versus low quality.
-Our pipeline has generated a high volume of SNP’s and we are in the process of determining those that are of high quality before isolating the area of interest for our final data analysis.
+Analysis and summary were performed to identify SNPs of interest within the Dystrophin gene (DMD).
+As stated in the main README, the DMD gene is of interest because it is thought to be the causative gene for muscular dystrophy in dogs.
+The analysis on the command line produced a high volume of SNPs in chromosome X as seen by the unfiltered section in Figure 2 and Table 2.
+The low quality SNPs were then hard-filtered out using the parameters noted above.
+Figure 2 shows the difference in number of SNPs before and after quality filtering.
+The filtered SNPs were then analyzed on IGV and USCS Genome browser to preview the SNPs located within the X chromosome that were deemed high quality.
+The overview of the SNP locations within the DMD gene can be seen below in Figure 3.

 <img src="analysis/0_figures/4_SNP_filter.png">

-__Figure 2.__ Bar plot comparing filtered versus unfilterd SNPs.
+__Figure 2.__ Bar plot comparing filtered versus unfiltered SNPs in chromosome X.

 | Sample ID | Unfiltered | Filtered |
 | --------- | ---------- | -------- |